luizmacieldev/country_music_scrapper/README.md

-## 📋 Funcionalidades
+## 📋 Features
-As principais informações extraídas sobre cada artista incluem:
+The main information extracted for each artist includes:

-- **Nome do Artista**: Nome completo do artista ou banda.
+- **Artist Name**: Full name of the artist or band.
-- **Ouvintes**: Quantidade de ouvintes no Last.fm.
+- **Listeners**: Number of listeners on Last.fm.
-- **Foto do Artista**: URL da imagem de perfil.
+- **Artist Photo**: URL of the profile picture.
-- **Mini Biografia**: Breve descrição sobre o artista.
+- **Mini Biography**: Short description about the artist.
-- **URL do Artista**: Link para o perfil completo no Last.fm.
+- **Artist URL**: Link to the full profile on Last.fm.
-- **Principais Gêneros**: Tags mais frequentes associadas ao artista.
+- **Top Genres**: Most frequent tags associated with the artist.
-- **Músicas Mais Ouvidas**: As 10 faixas mais reproduzidas, com nome e link para cada uma.
+- **Top Tracks**: The 10 most played tracks, with name and link for each.
-- **Álbuns Mais Populares**: Lista de álbuns mais ouvidos, com detalhes como foto do album, número de faixas, ano de lançamento e quantidade de ouvintes.
+- **Popular Albums**: List of top albums, including details like album cover, track count, release year, and listener count.
-- **Fotos do Artista**: Links com as principais fotos do artista.
+- **Artist Photos**: Links to the main photos of the artist.
-- **Redes Sociais**: URLs das principais redes sociais do artista.
+- **Social Media**: URLs to the artist’s main social media profiles.
-- **Biografia**: Texto completo da biografia completa do artista.
+- **Full Biography**: Full text of the artist’s biography.

-## 📦 Armazenamento no MongoDB
+## 📦 MongoDB Storage
-Os dados coletados são organizados e armazenados no MongoDB, permitindo fácil acesso e consulta.
-Cada documento no banco de dados inclui todas as informações mencionadas acima para cada artista de country disponível no Last.fm.
+The collected data is organized and stored in MongoDB, enabling easy access and querying.
+Each document in the database includes all the information mentioned above for each country artist available on Last.fm.

-## 🚀 Como Rodar o Projeto
+## 🚀 How to Run the Project

-### Pré-requisitos
+### Prerequisites
 - **Python 3.8+**
 - **Scrapy**
 - **MongoDB**
 - **Streamlit**

-### Instruções
+### Instructions

-1. Clone este repositório:
+1. Clone this repository:
    **git clone https://github.com/luizmacieldev/country_music_scrapper**

-2. Instalar as dependências:
+2. Install the dependencies:
   **pip install -r requirements.txt**

-3. Utilizar o comando abaixo para iniciar o processo, esse processo irá iniciar a coleta e estruturação dos dados e salvar em um database chamado "country_db" e na collection "artists"<br>
+3. Use the command below to start the process.
+This will begin data collection and structuring, saving it in a database named "country_db" in the "artists" collection:<br>
   **scrapy crawl artists**

-4. Utilize os comandos abaixo para gerar esses dados em formato json ou csv.<br/>
+4. To generate data in JSON or CSV format, use the following commands:<br/>
   **scrapy crawl artists -O artists.json**<br/>
   **scrapy crawl artists -O artists.csv**

-5. Para visualização com o **StreamLit** : <br/>
+5. To view data with **StreamLit** : <br/>
-Entrar na pasta country/streamlit
+Navigate to the country/streamlit folder and run:
-Utilizar o comando **streamlit run app.py**
+ **streamlit run app.py**